-Credit: Fine Art/CTE
+Credit: Fine Art / CTE

 Prerequisite: None

-Length: 1 Year
+Length: 1 Semester

+Grade Level: 9,10,11,12

-This Art course provides experiences designed to develop visual perception, technical expression, and originality in drawing, painting & sculpture.
-Students will explore drawing and painting techniques using such media as pencil, charcoal, crayon, watercolor, pastels, and acrylics.
+This art course provides the foundation for students to develop visual perception, technical expression and originality in drawing.
+Students will practice the creative process of sketching, refining, making a final product, and reflecting as if they are creating art for a client.
+Students will study and apply the elements and principles of design to their work and analyze the work of others using arts-specific vocabulary.
+Students will explore several kinds of drawing: observational drawing, technical drawing, drawing in perspective, and imaginative drawing.
+Students will explore drawing techniques using media such as pencil, charcoal, and pastels.
 Multiple processes and techniques of each medium are learned through lecture, demonstration and hands-on project development.
 Art history and appreciation are integrated into the program.
 Students will become familiar with major styles and current trends.